rylativity/container-analytics-platform/README.md

 - [ ] Add Minio/S3 schema crawler to crawl buckets and create schemas that can be used to create Hive tables
 - [x] Add Spark+Jupyter & Delta containers and examples
 - [ ] Add Presto as alternative to Trino

+## Troubleshooting
+- While you can have multiple Trino catalog connectors of type hive and delta, schema names must be globally unique (i.e. a schema name defined in a hive connection cannot be used in a delta connection)